-Take Care of Your Heart
+Take Care of Your Heart During American Heart Month

-Healthy Aging | 08/28/19
+Healthy Aging | 02/13/20

 Tips to a Healthy Heart

 - Eat a Healthy Diet – In addition to maintaining a healthy weight, eating a healthy diet supports a healthy heart.
-One diet plan specifically encouraged to ensure heart heath is Dietary Approaches to Stop Hypertension, or DASH.
-This plan, promoted by the American Heart Association and Mayo Clinic, focuses on low-fat dairy, fresh fruits and vegetables, whole grain and lean proteins.
+One diet plan specifically encouraged to promote heart heath is Dietary Approaches to Stop Hypertension, or DASH.
+This plan, promoted by the American Heart Association and Mayo Clinic, focuses on low-fat dairy, fresh fruits and vegetables, whole grains and lean proteins.
 This diet helps you reduce sodium and eat a variety of food rich in nutrients, like potassium, calcium and magnesium.

 Discover Heart Healthy Living at The Atrium at Navesink Harbor